 The Military memorial at Pocol

 is clearly visible from most of Cortina, but is rarely visited by tourists.
-Probably the main reasons is the total lack of advertising,
+Probably the main reason is the total lack of advertising,

 even if it's actually a very suggestive and quite interesting place.
 You might consider a rainy day as the ideal to visit this monument,

-it's interesting at any time of the year except during an heavy snowfall, due to the road to reach it that is relatively steep.
+it's interesting at any time of the year except during a heavy snowfall, due to the road to reach it that is relatively steep.